evansm7/umac/README.md

 ```
 make -f Makefile.msys2
 ```
-(the only difference to the normal Makefile is the addition of ä`-lmman` to the libraries list).
+(the only difference to the normal Makefile is the addition of `-lmman` to the libraries list).

 On Linux or macOS, use
 ```